judka-uriel/uriel-book/uriel_en.md

 Even worse is what the Orthodoxes do when in their prayers they demand the destruction of all non-Orthodox Jews.
-In one of the blessings of the *Shmoneh Esrei* prayer, in *Birkat ha‑minim*, they demand that “all apostates perish in an instant”.  <!-- It is strange that the possibility of their teshuvah is excluded. -->  Here “apostates” *minim* refers to all Jews who do not submit to Orthodox rabbis.
+In one of the blessings of the *Shemoneh Esrei* prayer, in *Birkat ha‑minim*, they demand that “all apostates perish in an instant”.  <!-- It is strange that the possibility of their teshuvah is excluded. -->  Here “apostates” *minim* refers to all Jews who do not submit to Orthodox rabbis.
 Formerly these were the Karaites and other opponents of